richemslie/gzero_data/hexLG13/readme.md

 Models here:

 * h1 - first attempt at training - ended @ 229 July, for first bot competition on LG
+* h2_320 - model used in most games in championship Dec '18

 * XXX still trying make sense of everything...